apiology/opener-for-asana/README.md

 [![Available in the Chrome Web Store](https://storage.googleapis.com/web-dev-uploads/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/tbyBjqi7Zu733AAKA5n4.png)](https://chrome.google.com/webstore/detail/opener-for-asana/aaljndcedpekcigodagpkfmkafncfdfb)

-## Using
+## Using Chrome Extension

-Go to the URL bar ("Chrome Omnibox"), and type 'a', a space, then search for an Asana task.
+Go to the URL bar ("Chrome Omnibox"), then type 'a', a space, then search for an Asana task.
 You should see them pop up as suggestions.
 Pick one, and your task will be opened in a new tab!

 <img src="./docs/screenshot-2.png" alt="screenshot showing chrome omnibar with the 'a' keyword being entered" height="400"/>

+## Using Alfred Workflow

+Similarly, activate Alfred, then type 'a', a space, then search for an Asana task.
+You should see them pop up as suggestions.
+Pick one, and your task will be opened in a new tab!

 ## Installing Chrome Extension